What Finish To Use For Wooden Coasters?

 Linseed oil is from flax seed and was once commonly called flaxseed oil; tung oil is from the seed of the tung tree, but Danish oil does not come from Danes (yes, we know – a bad joke).
 Actually, there is no generally accepted formula for the blend that is called Danish Oil.

-It is often made of tung oil, rosewood oil, or polymerized linseed oil.
+It is often made of tung, rosewood, or polymerized linseed.
 Again, there’s no definitive formula, and its constitution varies from manufacturer to manufacturer.

 It dries to a hard finish that builds up with each subsequent coat.
 It is resistant to liquids but not waterproof.
 When thoroughly dried, though, it is resistant to chipping and cracking.
 It dries to a satin or semi-gloss finish and will tend to darken wood when used.

-We’re not as apt to recommend its use on wooden coasters, though, because it is not waterproof.
+However, we’re not as apt to recommend its use on wooden coasters because it is not waterproof.
 Resistant to liquid spills, yes, but not fully waterproof.
 So, we’ll cross its use off the list in this instance.

 Non-Oil Finishes